-- For institutions reporting clock hours, the number of clock hours is divided by 900.
-For example, the FTE for Institution ABC would be 1150/900, or approximately 1 student. - For institutions operating on a Quarter calendar system (as reported in the prior year IC Header survey component), undergraduate credit hours are divided by 45.
-If Institution DEZ from the example above was an undergraduate program on the quarter system, the FTE would be 170/45, or approximately 4 students. - For institutions operating on a semester, 4-1-4 Plan, or other calendar type (as reported in the prior year IC Header survey component), undergraduate credit hours are divided by 30.
-If Institution DEZ was an undergraduate program on one of these systems, the FTE would be 170/30, or approximately 6 students.
+- For institutions reporting clock hours, the number of total clock hours reported is divided by 900.
+For example, the FTE for Institution A would be 1150/900, or approximately 1 student. - For institutions operating on a Quarter calendar system (as reported in the prior year IC Header survey component), undergraduate credit hours are divided by 45, and graduate credit hours are divided by 36.
+If Institution B from the example above was an undergraduate program on the quarter system, the FTE would be 170/45, or approximately 4 students. - For institutions operating on a semester, 4-1-4 Plan, or other calendar type (as reported in the prior year IC Header survey component), undergraduate credit hours are divided by 30, and graduate credit hours are divided by 24.
+If Institution B was an undergraduate program on one of these systems, the FTE would be 170/30, or approximately 6 students.